angoca/db2-index/Main-sources.md

 * Scott Hayes - DB2 Performance (Articles about performance and DBI software). http://www.dbisoftware.com/blog/db2_performance.php
   * All 2016 has been indexed.
 * Vinay Kumar Bommana - DB Tutorials (Videos of DB2 🎥 ). https://www.youtube.com/channel/UCo0cIzR_TbMzU5wHQmbTjxQ/videos
-* Vikram Khatri - Zinox (Blog of technical stuff). http://www.zinox.com/
+* Vikram Khatri - Zinox (Blog of technical stuff 📷 ). http://www.zinox.com/
   * All 2016 has been indexed.
 * DB2 Geek (Blog of different things about DB2). http://db2geek.triton.co.uk
   * All 2016 has been indexed.